Co-Seg++: Mutual Prompt-Guided Collaborative Learning for Versatile Medical Segmentation: Methodology

 where $\lambda_1$ are factors to adjust the contribution of the first forward.
+During backpropagation, the semantic loss in the second forward first influences the gradient updates of the image embeddings, semantic-specific query embeddings and instance-specific prior spatial constraints through the cross-attention mechanism.
+Specifically, the generation of instance-specific prior spatial constraints depends on binary instance masks that are generated by the image embedding and instance-specific query embeddings in the first forward.
+This creates a gradient flow pathway where the semantic loss propagates, through the instance-specific prior spatial constraints $c_j$, back to the instance query embeddings that generated the binary masks $y_j^{\rm bin}$ in the first forward.
+Therefore, the semantic loss directly influences the gradient updates of the instance-specific query embeddings, and vice versa, establishing the bidirectional optimization as described in our co-segmentation paradigm.
 By optimizing $\mathcal{L}_{\rm CoSeg}$, our framework enables accurate and consistent semantic and instance segmentation through joint learning with spatio-temporal priors and cross-task guidance.
 Co-Seg++ maintains computational efficiency by leveraging a shared encoder, reusing features across tasks, and introducing only lightweight adapter modules for medical adaptation.
 This collaborative design not only avoids redundant computation but also allows the two tasks to mutually reinforce each other, leading to more robust predictions.
 We now proceed to demonstrate the effectiveness of Co-Seg++ through comprehensive experiments across diverse datasets.